-1. The "Independent Component Doctrine"
+(a) The "Independent Component Doctrine"

-You must be particular about where to look for data.
+The officer must be particular about where to look for data.
 Each component to be searched must be viewed independently and there must be probable cause to search each component.
-For example, to say that you want to search or seize a "computer" can be both too broad and too narrow, and it rarely meets the Fourth Amendment particularity requirement.
+For example, to say that the government wants to search or seize a "computer" can be both too broad and too narrow, and it rarely meets the Fourth Amendment particularity requirement.